 7 Restrictions on dividends

-Only CICs limited by shares can pay dividends, and even then they are subject to a dividend cap.
-As well as the standard limits on dividends under company law, only 35% of a CIC’s distributable profits in a single year can be paid out in dividends to the company’s shareholders (with a limited facility to carry forward unused dividend capacity to future years).
+Only CICs limited by shares can pay dividends, Even then, they are subject to a dividend cap.
+As well as the standard limits on dividends under company law, only 35% of a CIC’s distributable profits in a single year can be paid out in dividends to the company’s shareholders.
+(There is a limited facility to carry forward unused dividend capacity to future years.)

-While the dividend cap aims to achieve a balance between dedicated benefits to the community and potential personal gain by shareholders, in some circumstances this might feel quite restrictive and discourage potential shareholders from investment.
+The dividend cap aims to achieve a balance between dedicated benefits to the community and potential personal gain by shareholders.
+However, in some circumstances this might feel quite restrictive and discourage potential shareholders from investment.
 This restriction will be particularly cumbersome if the social element is only one part of the business, especially if more commercial purposes are a much greater focus.

 8 Restrictions on the use of assets